antononcube/Raku-Math-NumberTheory/README.md

 # ([1 2 3 5 5 5 5 5] 3)
 ```

-Non-integer bases can be used:
+Non-integer bases can be also used:

 ```perl6
 my $r = real-digits(π, ϕ);